Thanksgiving Day Classic

-Possible discontinuation or reformatting
+2027 changes

 In late 2017, a proposal emerged to move the start of the CFL season to five or six weeks earlier than it begins in the present day, so that the Grey Cup would have been held on the third weekend of October, as opposed to the fourth Sunday in November as it was scheduled in 2018.
 The change, designed to accommodate a potential U.S. television agreement with NFL Network, had support among CFL owners and would have, if approved, taken effect for the 2019 CFL season.
 If the proposal had taken effect, Thanksgiving Day weekend would have overlapped with the CFL's division championship games.
 While this change was not implemented and the season schedule remained the same, the league did not schedule any Thanksgiving Day games in 2019.
 The league has indicated that such a schedule change would have needed to be negotiated in the league's collective bargaining agreement with the players' association.
 The CBA at the time expired in 2019; at the same time, the league renewed its existing agreement with ESPN, making a schedule change unnecessary, and the new CBA approved that year made no provision for a change.

+A modified version of this proposal was eventually accepted in April 2026, to take effect in 2027 along with several other controversial rule changes bringing the CFL's rules closer to those of American football.
+Under the revision, the regular season will end on Thanksgiving (part of an initiative to build the regular schedule around Canada's holiday weekends, including beginning the season on the weekend of Victoria Day), with an expanded eight-team Grey Cup tournament beginning the following weekend.